The 1920s: Rumours

 The 1970s see many camp, effeminate but never actually out and positive LGBTQ+ characters on TV.

-These omissions and stereotypes are heavily criticised by the LGBTQ+ community and others subsequently.
-Could it be that the LGBTQ+ artistes that did make it on air in the 70s were presenting their authentic selves in the only way TV allowed at the time?
+These omissions and stereotypes are heavily criticised by the LGBT+ community and others subsequently.
+Could it be that the LGBT+ artistes that did make it on air in the 70s were presenting their authentic selves in the only way TV allowed at the time?

 In Steptoe and Son - Any old Iron?
 Harold is pursued by a stereotyped, predatory gay man, an antiques dealer.
 Albert teases Harold using the language of the time.